renskiy/fabricio/README.rst

         hosts=['user@example.com'],
     )

-Type and execute :code:`fab --list` in your terminal to see available Fabric commands:
+Type :code:`fab --list` in your terminal to see available Fabric commands:

 .. code::